pchj/ModelEarth-RealityStream/path.md

 ## Projects

 1. Construct more models (i.e. XGBoost, neural networks) - Honglin
-2. Improve the testing accuracy.
+2. Improve the testing accuracy. - Honglin
 3. Generate the feature-importance report for available models.
 4. Formalize the Jupyter notebooks to convert them into a generalized pipeline, which takes different features and targets inputs.
 5. Include industries-features-bkup.ipynb in the pipeline